 In order to replace or reduce our need for oil-based plastic, we need alternatives that offer similar features.

-Fortunately, hemp can provide an alternative raw material because of something known as cellulose6.
+Fortunately, hemp can provide an alternative raw material because of something known as cellulose7.
 Cellulose is an organic molecule often found in the walls of plant cells.
-Its cellulose that helps plants maintain their rigidity.
+Cellulose helps plants maintain their rigidity.
 Helping, for example, flowers stand tall or trees grow strong.

-In fact, some of the original plastic that we made came from organic cellulose fibres.
-Old film, hairbrushes and even dolls have in the past been made from cellulose.
+In fact, some of the original plastic that we made came from organic cellulose fibers.
+Old film, hairbrushes, and even dolls have in the past been made from cellulose.

 It is possible to extract hemp cellulose in order to produce cellophane and celluloid as well as other types of plastics such as bioplastic which is usually a blend of traditional plastic and plant-based materials.

 As it stands, plastic that is made from 100% hemp is still rare.
-However, composite bioplastics that include hemp are in use7.
-These plastics are strong and rigid and we use them in boats, musical instruments and cars.
+However, composite bioplastics that include hemp are in use8.
+These plastics are strong and rigid and we use them in boats, musical instruments, and cars.

 The majority of plastic products are manufactured using polymer resins.
-This includes the likes of PET of which common uses include packaging and the ubiquitous soft drink bottle.
+This includes the likes of PET of whose common uses include packaging and the ubiquitous soft drink bottle.